jrsteensen/OpenHornet/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the change and which issue is fixed.
+> <Replace this text including a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+List any dependencies that are required for this change.>

 Addresses # (issue)

+## Motivation and Context
+> <Replace this text describing why is this change required?
+What problem does it solve?>

 ## Type of change